Sunday 12th January 2019

 Practical Session 1- the hip joint

-Early life problems/pathologies of the knee joint
+Early life conditions/pathologies of the knee joint

 Practical Session 2 – the knee joint

-Hypermobility, diagnosis, assessment and effects on various aspects of development
+Hypermobility, diagnosis, assessment and effects on development

-Development of the infant leg
+Development & disorders of the infant leg

 |Sadly we can’t use babies and children as models!
 However we will make good use of each other to practise techniques so please wear loose and comfortable clothing.
 Full notes, including visuals of all techniques, will be supplied during the lecture.|